Nourish - 5 Top Foods For Staying Healthy This Winter

 It’s been quite mild this autumn, but boy do I feel that chill in the air today!

-Now that winter finally feels like it’s in the air and the holiday season is almost here!
+The winter finally feels like it’s in the air and the holiday season is almost here!

-Stop them in their tracks with these 5 Top Foods for Staying Healthy This Winter.
+Let’s stop them in their tracks with these 5 Top Foods for Staying Healthy This Winter.

 Garlic is one of our most versatile herbs, helping to provide respiratory, immune, digestive and cardiovascular support.

 Garlic is fantastic at helping to fight infection and bacteria because it helps to stimulate immune function.
 It also has antimicrobial properties which act on viruses, bacteria, fungi and worms.

 It even has mucus-thinning compounds that are excreted partially through the lungs.
 This makes it a useful herb when preventing and resolving respiratory infections.

 You can easily add garlic to your everyday cooking, whether in raw or cooked from.

 Try roasting whole cloves with root veggies like sweet potato, carrot, parsnip or butternut squash in a splash of olive or coconut oil.
 Or how about making a delicious pesto or hummus with a generous amount of crushed raw garlic?

 Garlic is an all-time winter wellness favourite that should be in your kitchen and in your bellies this season!